-2. In line with the law on packaging, shipment packaging and all other packaging will not be taken back, the exception to this being pallets.
-The purchaser is obliged to take responsibility for disposal of packaging at his own cost.
+2. In line with the law on the packaging, shipment packaging, and all other packagings will not be taken back, the exception to this being pallets.
+The purchaser is obliged to take responsibility for the disposal of packaging at his own cost.

 3. All goods delivered by us are insured for shipment.
 The premium is to be borne by the purchaser.